GravityPDF/gravity-pdf-documentation/docs/v6/users/shortcodes-and-mergetags.md

 Submit a test entry and verify the PDF link is displayed correct, and you can view the document when selected.

 :::note
-If using the [signed PDF URL feature](#signed-optional) with the redirect method, the `Pass Field Data Via Query String` option will be ignored.
+If using the [PDF URL feature](#signed-optional) with the redirect method, the `Pass Field Data Via Query String` option will be ignored.
 :::

 #### Usage in Notifications